OTD 4 April 1508

 Breaking the news exhibition

 A pop-up display based on the British Library’s Breaking the News exhibition is on view at Edinburgh’s Central Library.
 The displays draw upon each library’s individual collection and regional connections to celebrate the value of regional news in communities across the UK.
-It is on display 4 July — 4 August 2022.
-Breaking the News […]
+It is on display 4 July 4 August 2022.
+Breaking the News at […]

 Edinburgh Printmakers open day

 Edinburgh Printmakers is participating in Scotland’s Workshops Week with an Open Day on Saturday 9th April from 11am-4pm.
 Activities will include printmaking workshops, talks and printmaking demonstrations.
 All events and talks will be bookable in advance from Wednesday 30 March.
-For more details see the Edinburgh Printmakers’ website.
+For more details see the Edinburgh Printmakers website.